-Panel Description Analyze The 'Analyze' panel brings together a collection of powerful tools for analyzing the execution of an application.
+Panel Description Tools The 'Tools' panel brings together a collection of powerful tools for analyzing the execution of an application.
 The tools available are a fully featured Debugger, an execution Profiler and a stack trace Recorder.
 There are also facilities for running the application and recording Test Point output, for subsequent analysis.
+The 'Services' icon provides options to start, stop and test Satellite and Agent services.
 Windows The 'Windows' panel provides access to a suite of windows associated with the debugging process, each of which provides information on an aspect of the application being debugged, particularly at a breakpoint.
-Run The 'Run' panel provides a set of buttons for building and running an application that is being analyzed.
+Source The 'Source' panel provides a set of buttons for building an application that is being analyzed.
 The active Analyzer Script defines the behavior of the Analyze tools, by specifying the commands that are executed and the settings and parameters for those commands.
-After making modifications to the code base, you can simply click on 'Build', then click on buttons to begin execution of the updated application, pausing or stepping through code as required.
+After making modifications to the code base, you can simply click on 'Build'.
+Run The 'Run' panel provides the commands for running an application that is being analyzed.
+You simply click on buttons to begin execution of the updated application, pausing or stepping through code as required.